Moving Checklist, Month Two: How to Organize and Decorate Like a Pro

 A garage door replacement has the highest return on investment of any project.
 You can expect to recoup 94% of the cost when you sell your home.

-Celebrate the first spring in your new home
+Celebrate the first fall in your new home

 After two months in your new home, you’ve hopefully found a permanent home for all of your belongings, and even come up with some novel solutions to storage challenges.
 With the basics covered, it’s time to turn your attention to some of the bigger projects on your list.
 Check out our month three checklist for more inspiration!